Cystic Fibrosis Overview

 The Rady Children’s/UC San Diego Cystic Fibrosis Center, directed by Kathryn Akong, M.D., Ph.D., provides comprehensive care for children with cystic fibrosis and their families.
-The center is led by healthcare professionals, and accredited by the Cystic Fibrosis Foundation as a patient care, teaching and research center, and has been designated a Therapeutic Development Center for research of new treatments.
+The center is led by healthcare professionals, and accredited by the Cystic Fibrosis Foundation as a patient care, teaching, and research center, and has been designated a Therapeutic Development Center for research of new cystic fibrosis treatments.

 Inpatient care and home care services are available through the Hospital.
 Adult inpatient services are provided through the adult Cystic Fibrosis center at UC San Diego.

 - Physician specialists